NeXt-UI/next-tutorials/tutorials/tutorial-003-01.md

 In the detailed example, take a look at "nodeSetConfig" please.
 That's how we set the label for the nodeset.
 By default the label is empty.

-## Expanded by Default
-TBD: found a bug

 ## Important to Know
 That's important to know that: